Pantheon-Labs/Jiter-Docs/docs/retries.md

 Example:

-If you have an event scheduled for `12:00:00 AM` but we receive a `500` status code from your server.
+If you have an event scheduled for `12:00:00 AM` but we receive a `500` status code from your server:

 The first retry will occur at `12:00:03 AM`